israelfrank/assignment/README.md

 # assignment

-1. I have installed Jenkins within a Docker container on an Amazon EC2 instance, and I've configured it to run on port 443.
+1. I have installed Jenkins on an Amazon EC2 instance, and I've configured it to run on port 443.

 2. I have developed an application that counts HTTP POST requests.
 To deploy this application consistently and reliably, I've created a Dockerfile to package the application into a container.
 Additionally, I've defined a `docker-compose.yml` file to deploy the app with Docker Swarm, ensuring the stability of my application.